-Device Manager is an utility program to manage all of your devices on your computer from one place.
+Device Manager is a utility program to manage all of your devices on your computer from one place.
 In case if you are unable to access the Device Manager on your computer as it is blocked by an administrator, simply follow these easy steps and you will be using the device manager once again.

-But before going ahead for the main fix, we strongly suggest you to create a restore point for your system.
-In case if anything goes wrong, you can easily restore your computer back to the same point.
+But before going ahead for the main fix, we strongly suggest you create a restore point for your system.
+In case if anything goes wrong, you can easily restore your computer to the same point.
 If you don’t know how to create a restore point, please refer to how to create a restore point in Windows 10.

-Fix-1 Open Device Manager from System Properties-
+Fix-2 Open Device Manager from System Properties-

 Try to open Device Manager from System Properties.